If you encounter issues loading this site, please refresh the page by using Ctrl + F5 if on Windows or Cmd + Shift + R if on Mac.

 Content Detail

-Through online study, live online classes via Zoom, and independent assignments in the spring woods, you’ll gain a deeper appreciation of the beauty and diversity of woodland plants and their role and importance in a functioning woodland ecosystem.
+Through online study and two live, online sessions with an instructor, you’ll gain a deeper appreciation of the beauty and diversity of woodland plants and their important role in a functioning woodland ecosystem.

-This program includes self-paced online components and two live online sessions with the instructor.
+This program includes self-paced online components and live online sessions.

 Chris Benda, botanist